Austin and the Texas Hill Country

 Waco Mammoth National Monument

-Recently declared a national monument, see the nursery herd of mammoths as they were discovered, one of the few sites in the U.S. that’s enclosed in a climate-controlled structure.
-In addition to the mammoths, find a camel bone as well as a saber-toothed cub tooth.
+Recently declared a national monument, see the nursery herd of mammoths as they were discovered, one of the few sites in the U.S. that are enclosed in a climate-controlled structure.
+In addition to the mammoths, find a camel bone and a saber-toothed cub tooth.

 Start at the National Park Service Visitor Center, then stroll through native vegetation to the dig shelter.
-With elevated walkways, see the bones from above with archeological markers still in place.
+With elevated walkways, you can see the bones from above, with archeological markers still in place.
 It’s a must for budding paleontologists.

-Located at 6220 Steinbeck Bend in Waco.
-Open from 9 a.m. to 5 p.m. daily.
-Tickets are required to access the dig shelter, adult admission is $5 and kids are $3.
+Located at 6220 Steinbeck Bend in Waco, it is open from 9 a.m. to 5 p.m. daily.
+Tickets are required to access the dig shelter; adult admission is $5, and kids’ admission is $3.

 The Perot Museum.
 Things to do in Dallas with kids.